versus-systems/code-challenge/Android/README.md

 ## Your thoughts

-* If given a month how would you improve your contribution to this project?
+* If given a week how would you improve your contribution to this project?
-  * 2 months?
+  * 2 weeks?
   * What would you focus on first and why?